 LifETIME places equality, diversity and inclusion at the heart of its activities, offering part-time studentships, funding to support applications from under-represented backgrounds, childcare support for conference attendance, flexible working for carers as well as prompting a work-life balance.

-Applications must be submitted through the University of Glasgow online application system.
+Applications must be submitted through the University of Glasgow online application system for session 2020/21.
 You will be required to submit a cover letter, CV, two references and your transcript/degree certificate.
+On your cover letter please state your preferred university.